Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 }
 ```

 With this arrangement, we can see that each country has cities.
-With this struture your code can make sense of the hierarchy!
+With this structure your code can make sense of the hierarchy!

 ## D3 Hierarchies